Academics . Courses

 Faculty Matthew Hollern

-Craft & Material Culture Core 4 will explore the integration of computer-aided design (CAD) across the craft disciplines.Ę Building on the CMC Core 3 course, Digital Modeling and Making will address a range of new materials and technologies toward innovative applications across the range of Craft, new skills and knowledge from 3D modeling to computer aided manufacturing, and rapid prototyping.
-Projects will integrate design and output experiences toward exploration of new materials, patterns, molds, templates, models, and objects.
+Craft + Design Core 4 explores the integration of computer-aided design (CAD) across the craft disciplines.
+Building on the Core 3 course, this course addresses a range of new materials and technologies toward innovative applications across the range of Craft; new skills and knowledge from 3D modeling to computer-aided manufacturing; and rapid prototyping.
+Projects integrate design and output experiences toward exploration of new materials, patterns, molds, templates, models, and objects.
 The seminar/studio course includes weekly seminar discussions, presentations, and reviews as well as dedicated work in the studios, labs, and major spaces.
 Laptops are recommended but not required.
 Offered spring.
-3 credits.expand collapse

 While at CIA, you'll learn from the masters through our rigorous, world-class curriculum and connect with working professionals to begin your career.